mRoca/rtfm-rapid-team-formation-method/README.md

 docker-compose run --rm node npm run-script slides-watch-git docker-compose run --rm node npm run-script slides-watch-docker

+# There is no watcher on images, for the moment
+docker-compose run --rm node npm run-script images

 # Or :

 npm run-script slides-watch-git